MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

   - Power Apps/Automate.
 All apps and flows built before rename would be affected with no automatic way to repair.
 The partner or user would have to manually update the connections.
   - CDS.
 CDS Virtual Entity setup stores environment name.
 - Development scenarios
   - Publish to sandbox environment from Visual Studio Code.
 The launch.json file of extensions might contain the sandbox name, if different from "default".
-The files require source code updates,
+The files require source code updates.
   - CI/CD pipelines for test and deployment could be impacted by environment renames.
 - Azure Application Insights logs and metrics